How to create color palettes

 • VioletBlue=Blue-Violet

-To recapitulate, first we create a triangle where in each vertex we place a primary color, then we invert the triangle and on these new edges we place the secondary colors, finally between the spaces between the primary and secondary colors the tertiary colors are placed, like this Simple we have our color wheel.
+To recap, first we create a triangle where at each vertex we place a primary color, then we invert the triangle and on these new edges we place the secondary colors, finally between the spaces between the primary and secondary colors we place the tertiary colors, that's how simple we have our color wheel.

 ► Color properties